hairyfil/Deep-Nightmare/README.md

 This "Deep Nightmare" application utilises deep dreaming image manipulation techniques to produce warped and freaky images based on an input image of a person's face
 After trying several other packages and failing I settled on using bat-country https://github.com/jrosebr1/bat-country/edit/master/batcountry/batcountry.py

+This is part of a multi-app solution with a Raspberry Pi running a photo booth.
+Captured photos are sent to S3 which will be picked up and manipulated using this application running on my local machine.
+The final application is a flask web application running on Pivotal Cloud Foundry which will show an album of all images stored.

 ## Installation

 Important - the version of bat-country that is installed using pip is old and out of date.
 The base functionality works but when you try to specify a new guide-image a syntax error is thrown. "variable nH is used before assigned"